Prescriptive Process Monitoring for Cost-Aware Cycle Time Reduction: Approach

 \subsubsection{Prefix Encoding}

-Since we use a machine learning method to obtain the treatment effects required for generating recommendations, prefixes must be \emph{encoded} into fixed-sized feature vectors.
-Encoding static case attributes is straightforward since their value does not change during the execution of the process.
-However, traces can contain dynamic event attributes that are added to the trace over time.
-Various methods have been proposed to encode these types of features~\cite{teinemaa2019outcome}, including the aggregation encoding, the last state encoding, the index-based encoding, and the tensor encoding \cite{10.1145/3331449}.
-In this paper, we use the aggregation encoding for activity types and resources and the last state encoding for other event attributes.
+To apply the machine learning method for estimating treatment effects, we need to encode trace prefixes (ongoing cases) as fixed-sized feature vectors.
+Encoding static case attributes is straightforward since their values do not change during the execution of a case.
+However, traces often contain dynamic event attributes whose values change as the case unfolds.
+Various methods have been proposed to encode dynamic attributes~\cite{teinemaa2019outcome}, including \emph{aggregation encoding}, \emph{last-state encoding}, \emph{index-based encoding}, and \emph{tensor encoding}~\cite{10.1145/3331449}.
+We use aggregation encoding for the activity type and resource attributes and last-state encoding for event attributes.
+Hence, the feature vector constructed from a k-prefix contains one numeric feature for each activity type or resource A, the number of times A appears in the k-prefix.
+For other event attributes (e.g.\ ``offered loan amount'' or ``type of loan offer''), the feature vector encodes only the last value of this attribute (e.g.\ the last offered loan amount).
+If an encoded attributes is a categorical attribute, we apply one-hot encoding to represent it as a numeric feature vector -- a common practice when using tree-based ensemble models, such as ORF.

-In the aggregation encoding approach, information from all events since the beginning of the case until the last event in the prefix is used.
-This is done by applying aggregation functions depending on the type of the attribute.
-Some of the most popular aggregation functions for numeric attributes are the minimum, the maximum, the average, and the sum.
-For categorical attributes, counting is a popular aggregation method.
-For example, the resulting features could include the number of times an activity was performed or the number of activities performed by a specific resource.

-In last state encoding, only the attributes from the last $m$ events are included.
-This way, the size of the feature vector is fixed and depends only on the number of event attributes.
-As is common in predictive monitoring~\cite{teinemaa2019outcome}, we use $m=1$ in this paper.
-However, in principle higher values for $m$ can be used to consider longer event windows.